thomasjallerton/nimbus-framework/docs/gettingstarted.md

 </plugin>
 ```
 Here the compiled jar will be placed at `target/lambda.jar`

+Alternatively [nimbus](deployment.md) can be used to assemble the project.

 Finally, an optional step is to create a `nimbus.yml` file in the top level of your project.
 This has only one parameter, `projectName`, that lets you customise the project name.
 For example:
 ```yaml